 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or comparable foreign regulatory authorities.
 Patient enrollment is a significant factor in the timing of clinical trials.
-In particular, because certain of our clinical trials of AK002 are focused on indications with small patient populations, our ability to enroll eligible patients may be limited or may result in slower enrollment than we anticipate.
+In particular, our ability to enroll eligible patients may be limited or may result in slower enrollment than we anticipate.